Pacific Media Network: Main services

-PMN NIU
+NIU FM

-PMN Niu (formerly NIU FM) is an Auckland focused radio station, targeting New Zealand-born 15 to 35-year-old from a range of Pacific communities.
+Niu FM is an Auckland based radio station, targeting New Zealand-born 15 to 35-year-old from a range of Pacific communities.
 Its name translates as "young coconut" and its tagline is "the beat of the Pacific".
-The Niu FM Breakfast Brunch show is hosted by Jandals Tuipe'a and Ana Corbett.
+Niu FM's flagship show "The Morning Shack" is hosted by Tim Dennis, Regan Foa'i and Gaby Solomona.
 Former breakfast hosts include Oscar Knightley, Stephanie Tauevihi, Mario Gaoa, and Sela Alo.
 Alo used his platform as a Niu FM breakfast host to publicly speak about his treatment for atrial fibrillation.
-Other Niu FM shows include Days with Nic and Drive Thru with Matt.
-At night Niu FM broadcasts Nights with Henry in Auckland, and a simulcast of PMN 531 first language programmes in other parts of the country.
-Former weekend hosts include Sandra Kallahi.
+Other Niu FM shows include "The Rush" with Sia and Henry, Niu Days with Chels, and Niu Nights - The Afterhours with TheWesternGuide.

-The network was set up as a Government-funded broadcaster in 2002.
-Under its funding agreement Niu FM is required to promote and broadcast Pacific artists; its playlist includes music from Pacific Soul.
-Research commissioned by NZ On Air found Niu FM has attracted a loyal national following for its first-language shows.
-Christchurch Polytechnic Institute of Technology research commissioned by Plains FM in 2010 found older Samoans in Christchurch found Niu FM youth-centrc and Auckland-centric, and preferred to listen to Samoan programmes on Access Radio Network instead of those broadcast on Niu FM.

 Niu FM broadcasts on the following frequencies: